 Thank you for helping us make this another successful year for the KEX Kids Fund and continuing our goal of providing hearing care for all eligible children requesting our help!!
-In addition to meeting our goal the KEX Kids Fund has been selected to receive a National Outstanding Service Award from the NAB Education Foundation for Service to Children to be presented in Washington DC on June 16, 2015!!
-We are attaching an email from Robert Dove, Market President, which has additional information about this recognition.
+As we mentioned in our last report, in addition to meeting our goal the KEX Kids Fund has been selected to receive a National Outstanding Service Award from the NAB Education Foundation for Service to Children presented in Washington DC on June 16, 2015!!
+We are attaching an article which has additional information about this recognition.
 Thank you again for your help to make this possible.

 So far in 2015, your support helped us raise nearly $10,947 to provide both hearing and vision care for needy children in Oregon and SW Washington.
 Most of our operating expenses for 2015 are pledged and collected during our annual Thanksgiving Fundraiser.
 We have received $95,315 during our November 2014 fundraiser to be used for our $140,000 budget for 2015.
 We are very pleased with this support as the radio time for the fundraiser included only the four morning broadcasts and not the two afternoon commuting time broadcasts which have historically brought in $15,000 to $20,000 in pledges.
 Our funds are kept in one account and are used for both of our Hearing and Vision Care programs.